Show Boat (novel): Plot

-Years later the plot returns to the boat, where Magnolia is now 18 and the newest leading lady.
+Years later, an 18-year-old Magnolia is the boat's newest leading lady.
 She has no leading man.

-After Gaylord Ravenal, a handsome riverboat gambler, is hired, he and Magnolia promptly fall in love and elope.
+Gaylord Ravenal, a handsome riverboat gambler, is hired, and he and Magnolia promptly fall in love and elope.
 Months later, Magnolia has had a baby daughter, whom she names Kim (because she was born at the moment when the Cotton Blossom was at the convergence on the Mississippi of the states of Kentucky, Illinois, and Missouri).

 Shortly afterward, Captain Andy falls overboard during a storm and drowns.
-Rather than live with the stern Parthy, Magnolia and Ravenal leave for Chicago with Kim.

-In the big city, the couple is alternately rich and poor, depending on Ravenal's gambling winnings (he does not try to find regular work, and cheats on Magnolia with prostitutes).
-Finally, after about ten years, Parthy announces she is coming to visit.
+Rather than live with the stern Parthy, Magnolia, Ravenal and Kim relocate to Chicago.
+Their lifestyle alternates between rich and poor, depending on Ravenal's gambling winnings.
+He does not seek regular work, and he cheats on Magnolia with prostitutes.
+After about ten years, Parthy announces she is coming to visit.
 The destitute Ravenal, desperate for money, borrows some from Hetty Chilson, the local whorehouse madam.
-He returns to Magnolia at their boarding house but is drunk.
+He returns, drunk, to Magnolia at their boarding house.
 As he sleeps off his stupor, Magnolia returns the money to Hetty and discovers the madam's secretary is Julie Dozier.
 Julie is devastated that Magnolia has found her working in the whorehouse.
 (The fate of Steve goes unmentioned in the novel.)

 When Magnolia returns to the boarding house, she finds Ravenal gone, having left behind nothing but a farewell note.
 She never sees him again.
-She goes out to get work and is hired at a local nightclub called Joppers.
+She goes out to get work and is hired at a local nightclub, Joppers.

-The story moves forward to 1926, when show boats are becoming scarce on the Mississippi River.
+Years later, in 1926, show boats are becoming scarce on the Mississippi River.
 Kim has married and become a successful actress on Broadway in New York City.
 Her father Ravenal has been dead for several years.
 One night, Magnolia receives a telegram announcing the death of her mother Parthy, from whom she has been long estranged.
 She returns to the show boat, which she decides to keep and manage, rather than to scrap.

-She gives all of her inheritance from Parthy, a fortune, to her daughter Kim.
+She gives all of her inheritance from Parthy, a fortune, to Kim.
 Joining Magnolia is Ellie, a widow since her husband Schultzy has died.